 The keyword table is one of the most important tools in the SISTRIX Toolbox – here you’ll see all the keyword rankings found for the analysed domain.
 You’ll be able to use quick and useful filters, sort the table and export the data.

 At the top right corner of the page you’ll find general settings for the page.

-- Data source: the Toolbox offers an extended database for mobile SERPs, which is why this is the default option for the table.
-Here you can also change the data source, choosing between desktop results, your own Optimizer keywords or data from Google Search Console.
+- Options: tailor the table according to your personal needs and requirements.
+“Select date” allows you to choose a past date and see how the rankings developed over time.
+The “Expert filter” allows you to create complex filter combinations, which you can also save and load.
+Finally, the Toolbox offers an extended database for mobile SERPs, which is why this is the default option for the table.
+With “Data Source” you can also choose between desktop results, your own Onpage project keywords or data from Google Search Console.

 - Export: with this button you can export the displayed table, downloading (filtered) keywords and the data contained in every column.
 Read more about exports and credits here.